karthikv1392/Cloud_Demo/README.md

 12. You are now inside your GCP instance.

 ### For Windows Users
-1. After step 5 above, download the program "Putty" from https://www.puttygen.com/download-putty#Download_PuTTY_073_for_Windows
+1. After step 5 above, download the program "Putty" from [here](https://www.puttygen.com/download-putty#Download_PuTTY_073_for_Windows)
 2. Use the program puttygen to generate the public and private keys.
-Follow the instructions in https://medium.com/@narayanan_ramakrishnan/connecting-to-a-google-cloud-virtual-machine-with-ssh-using-putty-7b6f0c0465cb
+Follow the instructions [here](https://medium.com/@narayanan_ramakrishnan/connecting-to-a-google-cloud-virtual-machine-with-ssh-using-putty-7b6f0c0465cb)

 ## Deploying a microservice
 1. Copy the Login service folder to your instance using command: scp -i key.pem -r /path-to-your-code/ username@ipadress:/home/username/foldername/
+   If you are using windows, you can make use of [FileZilla](https://filezilla-project.org) or [WinScp](https://winscp.net/eng/download.php)
 2. Check if Python3 is installed in the instance by typing: python3.
 By default Python will be installed in your instance

 ### Set up the Python Environment